pagetitle

 Tailings dams management

-Chuspi, the tailings dam of the Huanzala Mine.
-We evaluated the stabilities again in 2022 and confirmed that it would remain stable, even if a major earthquake hit the area.
+Chuspi, the tailings dam of the Huanzala Mine. a stability analysis was conducted by external consultants in 2024, confirming that it would remain stable, even if a major earthquake hit the area.

 The list of tailing dams managed by Mitsui Kinzoku Group